About Fair Elections

 Attributing quotes can be particularly troublesome and unreliable.

 the exact words really were.
-The professor selects quotes that are interesting,
+We select quotes that are interesting,

 important, or clever on their own.
 If nothing else, an attribution means that